How to Configure Agents

 explanations of policies and procedures.
 Prompt the user to specify the policy

-information they are seeking.
+the information they are seeking.

 3. Coaching Agent Instruction